 9. Chicago, Illinois

 Chicago is rated as the 4th most prosperous city in the world in terms of economic growth and stability.
 It currently hosts 30 fortune 500 companies that produce a sum of $500 billion GDP.
-This amount is actually more than the GDPs of some smaller countries like Belgium.
+That amount is actually more than the GDPs of some smaller countries like Belgium.
 This is the scale at which business is carried out in this city.
 To enter the market, you have to have a substantial amount of investment at your disposal.
 But due to extremely high living expenses in this city, many people have taken off to nearby neighborhoods, increasing the value of these suburban homes.

 - Median Household Income: $63,000